 You honestly haven't lived until you've seen a baby miniature donkey; it just may be the cutest thing ever.
 Tollen Farm in Wilsonville has several of them frolicking around in their fields.
 And they would all love for your kids to pet them.
 In addition to other animals, such as Arabian horses, Tollen Farm has a charming gift shop with unique treasures for your home.
-That way, you can pretend you're there to do some shopping like a grown up... totally not to play with the animals like your kids will be.
+You can pretend you're there to do some shopping like a grown up... totally not to play with the animals like your kids will be.
 Go ahead, we won't tell anyone.

 The newest farm on our list, Triskelee Farm outside of West Linn, has an impressive selection of animals.
-From farm favorite animals like goats and horses to more unique options like ostriches, and not to mention adorable alpacas, many critters call this scenic farm home.
+From farm favorite animals like goats and horses to more unique cuties like ostriches, and not to mention adorable alpacas, many critters call this scenic farm home.
 A tour takes about an hour, but it could likely be longer, as you find yourself spending a little extra time cuddling with a pygmy goat.
 Pro tip: Go for a tipsy tour if you're 21+.